chengongpp/go-optimization-guide/docs/02-networking/10k-connections.md

 }
 ```

-The result is a loop that reads incoming messages while periodically sending heartbeats, bounded by deadlines on both ends.
-This simple structure ensures that every connection is actively monitored and that silent failures are detected early—striking a balance between performance and safety.
+The loop handles incoming messages and sends periodic heartbeats, with read and write deadlines enforcing boundaries on both sides.
+This setup keeps each connection under active supervision.
+Silent failures don’t linger, and the system avoids trading stability for performance.

 ## Real-World Tuning and Scaling Pitfalls